-Department recognizes that current case law may alter the definition of a custodial interview, and officers shall comply with guidelines provided by the Lane County District Attorney's Office as to when a suspect shall be advised of his Constitutional rights.
+Department policy requires an officer to advise a suspect of his Constitutional rights regarding selfincrimination and counsel according to case law prior to a custodial interview.
+The Department recognizes that current case law may alter the definition of a custodial interview, and officers shall comply with guidelines provided by the Lane County District Attorney's Office as to when a suspect shall be advised of his Constitutional rights.